Saturday 26 June 2021

-The route is a single loop that takes the runners through the town centre, then out and back to the River Sava (which forms the border with Croatia) and finally through residential and green areas in the southern part of Brčko.
+The route is a single loop that takes the runners through the town centre, then out and back to the Sava river (which forms the border with Croatia) and finally through residential and green areas in the southern part of Brčko.

 In addition to the 10k race, the event offers a 2k fun run and a number of children's races which are hugely popular with the kids.

 The Vidovdanska trka is held every year around Vidovdan, the feast day of Saint Vitus, celebrated by the Serbian Orthodox Church on 28 June.

 Map of the venue: